About me

 Further information

 I offer counselling over the telephone, online via Zoom or in person in Worthing.
-Leave me a message, text or email me with your name and contact information and I will get back to you so we can arrange a free introductory session.
+Leave me a message, text or email me with your name and contact information and I will get back to you so we can arrange a free introductory phone call or Zoom session lasting around 30 minutes.

-This session will take around an hour carried out by Zoom or over the telephone, this gives you the opportunity to get a sense of who I am and whether you would be comfortable working with me.
+This gives you the opportunity to get a sense of who I am and whether you would be comfortable working with me.
 We will briefly discuss your needs and expectations of counselling and whether I am the right counsellor for you.
 Following this I will go over the counselling contract, collect some background information and we can set a date to start our sessions.
-Your introductory session does not mean you have to continue counselling with me- it is an opportunity for us both to assess the other and you are under no obligation should you feel that I am not the counsellor for you.
+Your introductory session does not mean you have to continue counselling with me- it is an opportunity for us both to assess the other and you are under no obligation.